prolixalias/prolixalias.github.io/README.md

 ... and then finally:

-    jekyll --server
+    jekyll serve

-Then open your browser and hit [http://localhost:5000](http://localhost:5000).
+Then open your browser and hit [http://localhost:4000](http://localhost:4000).

 That'll get you to the home page.
 The rest is all you!
 See the [Jekyll docs](https://github.com/mojombo/jekyll/wiki) for details.